PyFstat/PyFstat/docs/fully_coherent_search.md

 steps of burn-in then `1000` steps of production to estimate the posterior.

-Passing all this to the MCMC search, we also need to give it a label and directory to save the data and provide `sftlabel` and `sftdir` which defines which data to use in the search
+Passing all this to the MCMC search, we also need to give it a label and directory to save the data and provide `sftfilepath`, a string matching the data to use in the search

 ```
-mcmc = MCMCSearch('fully_coherent', 'data', sftlabel='basic', sftdir='data',
+mcmc = MCMCSearch('fully_coherent', 'data', sftfilepath='data/*basic*sft',
                   theta_prior=theta_prior, tref=tref, tstart=tstart, tend=tend,
                   nsteps=nsteps, nwalkers=nwalkers, ntemps=ntemps,
                   scatter_val=1e-10)